 A structure in C is a user-defined data type that allows combining data items of different types.
 Structures are useful for modeling complex data, such as a student record or an employee database, where different data types are involved.

 Example of a structure:

-explanation:
+#include <stdio.h>

+// Defining a structure for a student struct Student {

+char name[50]; int age;

+float gpa;

+};

+int main() {

+struct Student student1 = {"Alice", 20, 3.75}; // Initializing a structure

+// Accessing structure members printf("Student Name: %s\n", student1.name); printf("Student Age: %d\n", student1.age); printf("Student GPA: %.2f\n", student1.gpa);

+return 0;

+}

+The explanation is as follows:

-struct Student defines a structure with three members: name (an array of characters), age (an integer), and gpa (a floating-point number). student1 is a structure variable that stores information about a student.
+struct Student defines a structure with three members: name (an array of characters), age (an integer), and gpa (a floating-point number). student1 is a structured variable that stores information about a student.
 The members of a structure are accessed using the dot operator (.).

 Enumeration types (enum) and void data type

+In C, an enumeration type (enum) allows the creation of a custom data type that consists of a set of named integer constants, enhancing code readability by giving meaningful names to integer values.
+For instance, you could define enum Days {Sunday, Monday, Tuesday, Wednesday, Thursday, Friday, Saturday};, which assigns 0 to Sunday, 1 to Monday, and so on.
+Enumerations help make code more intuitive and manageable, especially when dealing with limited, known values, like days of the week or directions.
+The void data type, on the other hand, represents an absence of data.
+It is often used in two main contexts: for functions that do not return any value (e.g., void functionName()) and for declaring generic pointers (void *ptr), which can point to any data type.
+Using void makes code flexible and modular, as it allows for functions that perform operations without returning values and pointers that can handle various data types.
+Together, enums and void provide powerful tools for writing clearer, more adaptable code in C.

 Enumeration types (enum)

 Enumeration types, or enum, are a user-defined data type in C that consists of a set of named integer constants. enum improves the readability of the code by allowing developers to use meaningful names instead of numeric values, making it easier to understand the purpose of a variable and its possible values.